top of page

 I discovered I had Parts with great unmet need and learned how to find ways to meet those needs.
 This included learning about my relationships and how to bring myself more authentically.
 How to take up more space without fear, guilt and shame.
 How to find my voice.

-I have reached full recovery and it’s amazing to be here.
+I have finally be able to heal from Binge Eating, Food Restriction and Purging and it’s amazing to be here.
 There are many times throughout my life that I believed it wasn’t possible, not for me anyway.

-I’m deeply grateful to my Disordered Eating Parts as they helped me survive in the only way they knew how.
+I’m deeply grateful to the Parts of me who were so focused on food and the body.
+They helped me survive in the only way they knew how.
 I’m also deeply grateful to the Parts who were too stubborn to give up.
 They stayed the long road, for my clients and for me.

 __________

-If you’d like to get started on regulating your eating and break the cycle of Disordered Eating you can access my FREE 20 page guide here.
+If you want to get started on healing your relationship with food and your body for good you can access my FREE 20 page guide on Working with Hunger and Fullness through a Parts Lens here.

-If you are a Therapist, Counsellor or Psychologist interested in my 6 week training course on Working with Disordered Eating you can find out more here.
+If you are a professional interested in my 6 week training course you can find out more here.

 Subscribe to my mailing list here.